Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-02.md

   related intents.
   - The interfaces for important business concepts should not grow or change once they have matured.

-## 2. Mini Project - Applying What I Learned
+## 2. Mini Project - Applying What I Learned in the chapters after Stratified Design

 ### What I built